Difference between Heaps and Sorted Array

-Heap is use in problems where we need to remove the highest or lowest priority element.
+Heap is used in problems where we need to remove the highest or lowest priority element.
 A common implementation of heap is binary heap.

-- As heap can be implemented as tree but in these lots of storage wasted for storing pointers.
-Due to property of heap as it is almost complete binary tree it can be easily stored in array.
+- Although heap can be implemented as a tree, but lots of storage will go waste for storing pointers.
+Due to the property of heap being a complete binary tree, it can be easily stored in an array.

-- Left child index = 2×r where r is index is root and array starting index is 0.
+- Left child index = 2×r where r is index of the root and array starting index is 1 .

 - Right child index = 2×r+1.